 Depending on the heat flux and thermal conductivity, which varies according to the type of soil or rock, a different thermal gradient is observed (temperature variation as a function of depth).

-Temperature measurement and thermal gradient
+Measurement of temperature and thermal gradient

 Instruments for measuring temperature in geothermal wells